 Q: What holds atoms together in a bond?

-A: Electrostatic forces—attractions between opposite charges (in ionic bonds), shared electrons (in covalent bonds), or delocalized electron clouds (in metallic bonds)—hold atoms together.
+A: Electrostatic forces, attractions between opposite charges (in ionic bonds), shared electrons (in covalent bonds), or delocalised electron clouds (in metallic bonds), hold atoms together.

 Q: Do all atoms need 8 electrons?

-A: No. While most atoms follow the octet rule (8 electrons), hydrogen and helium need only 2, and some elements like phosphorus and sulfur can have expanded octets with 10-12 electrons.
+A: No. While most atoms follow the octet rule (8 electrons), hydrogen and helium need only 2, and some elements like phosphorus and sulphur can have expanded octets with 10-12 electrons.

 Q: Why don’t noble gases form bonds?